It Ain’t About the Money ~ or is it?

 Why is everybody so serious Acting so damn mysterious Got your shades on your eyes And your heels so high That you can’t even have a good time”

 Jesse J. is talking about the music industry but I think these words could apply to any industry.
-They hit me especially hard because I recently walked away from a business.
-Some say: leaving a lot of money on the table, because of this exact thing.
-My gut was screaming at me and I had to listen.
+They hit me especially hard because I recently walked away from a business because of this exact thing, some say; leaving a lot of money on the table.
+But my gut was screaming at me and I had to listen.
 For better or worse, I seem to have this built-in Bullshit Meter and once it goes off, that’s it.
 Caput.
 It’s over.
 I can’t continue to do something that doesn’t feel right to me.

 The more “well-known” or “successful” I became, the more Soul-Sucking the whole process became.
 Mostly, because there were so many willing participants in the dance that would say and do just about anything to make a buck.